obrown06/sentiment-oracle/README.md

 In the Bag-Of-Words (BOW) model, we construct a vocabulary *V* from a subset of words in the document condition based on some defined criterion (in our case, frequency) and afterwards representing a document *D* as a vector of the number of occurrences in *D* of each of the words in *V*.

-For example, if our vocabulary is determined to be `{"it", "octupus", "best", "times"}`, we would represent a new document `D = "It was the best of times, it was the worst of times" ` with the vector `[2, 0, 1, 2]`.
+For example, under a vocabulary *V* : `{"it", "octupus", "best", "times"}`, we would represent a new document *D* : `"It was the best of times, it was the worst of times" ` with the vector `[2, 0, 1, 2]`.

-The Bag of Ngrams model generalizes BOW to sequences of one **or more** adjacent words -- known as Ngrams.
-For example, a vocabulary containing 1 and 2 grams might be `{"it", "octopus", "best", "it was", "was the"}`.
-With this vocabulary, the previous document would be represented as `[2, 0, 1, 2, 2]`
+The Bag-of-Ngrams model generalizes BOW to sequences of one **or more** adjacent words -- known as Ngrams.
+An example of a vocabulary containing both 1-grams and 2-grams would be *V* = `{"it", "octopus", "best", "it was", "was the"}`; under this vocabulary, the previous document *D* would be represented as `[2, 0, 1, 2, 2]`

 Inevitably, lower order grams will be more common than their higher-order counterparts, so it is common when building a vocabulary to allocate percentages to tokens of different gram-numbers.
-We found evenly splitting our vocabulary between 1-grams and 2-grams significantly boosted performance; extending to higher order grams did not.
+We found that evenly splitting our vocabulary between 1-grams and 2-grams significantly boosted classifier performance; extending to higher order grams did not.

-All extraction functionality is wrapped in an extractor class (which can be pickled and reused) in `/data/bag_of_ngrams_extractor.py`.
-All NGram tokenization and sorting was performed with NLTK.
+All extraction functionality is wrapped in the  extractor class (which can be pickled and reused) found in `/data/bag_of_ngrams_extractor.py`.
+NGram tokenization and sorting is performed with NLTK.

 **Word Embeddings** (LSTM)

+While the Bag-of-Ngrams model adeptly captures frequency of individual words, it fails to encode any information about the semantic relationships between words.
+Word Embeddings expresses this second category of information by converting each word to a high-dimensional vector of floating point numbers which, when trained based on some co-occurrence criteria over a sufficiently sized document corpus, represent some portion of its semantic meaning.

+Word embeddings can be either trained along with the classifier in question or imported from some other corpus.
+I used pre-trained [GloVe embeddings](https://nlp.stanford.edu/projects/glove/) to generate input for the PyTorch LSTM (see `/classifiers/lstm_pytorch.py` and `/data/glove_extractor.py`) but caution against following the evident procedure too closely, as its performance has been lackluster.
+On the other hand, the Keras LSTM (see `/classifiers/lstm_keras.py` and `/data/keras_extractor.py`) includes an Embedding layer initialized to random weights which is then trained in parallel with the LSTM layers.

 ## Performance